Satra (Ekasarana Dharma): Structures

 The Satra is generally a four-sided enclosed area with four gateways (karapat).
-Centrally placed in this enclosure is a rectangular prayer-hall (Namghar or kirtanghar) at the aligned in the east-west direction.
-On its eastern side there is an additional independent structure called the Manikut (jewel-house), the sanctum santorum, in which the asana, a wooden tetradehral structure with four carved lions), is placed containing the main object of worship (usually a copy of the Bhagavat Purana in manuscript or an idol).
+Centrally placed in this enclosure is a rectangular prayer-hall (Namghar or kirtanghar) at the aligned in the east–west direction.
+On its eastern side there is an additional independent structure called the Manikut (jewel-house), the sanctum santorum, in which the asana (a wooden tetradehral structure with four carved lions) is placed containing the main object of worship (usually a copy of the Bhagavat Purana in manuscript or an idol).
 The namghar is surrounded by four straight rows of huts, called hati, in which monks (bhakats) reside.
 The adhikara and other high officers of the Satra reside in the eastern hatis.

 All structures were originally temporary, made with wood, bamboo and covered over with thatch; brick and mortar found use after the 18th century.

 Monks, called bhakats, live in satras under a satradhikar or Mahanta.
 In some orders of the religion, the bhakats are celibate (kewalia bhakat).
 The satradhikar may not always be of high birth, it is recorded in many instance the satradikars belonging to tribal or lower caste origin.
-For eg, Mathuradasa Ata, the first satradhikar of Barpeta was from the Candal community, Narayanadasa Ata, a disciple of Sankardev was from the weaver community (Tanti) similarly Sesa, Katani, Budhbari, Chahila satras were held by Kaibartas although they claim to be of Kayastha origin.
+For example, Mathuradasa Ata, the first satradhikar of Barpeta was from the Candal community, Narayanadasa Ata, a disciple of Sankardev was from the weaver community (Tanti) similarly Sesa, Katani, Budhbari, Chahila satras were held by Kaibartas although they claim to be of Kayastha origin.
 The satras are not merely religious institutions but play cultural and historical roles in society.
 A dance form that was initiated by Srimanta Sankardeva and later developed within the sattras, and thus called Sattriya, is one of the eight classical dance forms in India.